cimomo/portfolio-go/README.md

 ### Portfolio Tracking

 We use Yahoo Finance APIs to retrieve real-time market data.
 Most of the columns are pretty self-explanatory.
 You can specify an optional watch price for a ticker.
-When the market price is within 10% of the watch price, it gets highlighted in the portfolio viewer.
+When the market price is at or below the watch price, it gets highlighted in the portfolio viewer.

 ```
 cash: